 When a partner requires care home support, spouses often face overwhelming concerns about their financial security and the fate of their shared home.
-This comprehensive guide will help you understand your rights, explore the protections available to you, and make informed decisions about care funding while safeguarding your future.
+This comprehensive guide will help you understand your rights, explore the protections available to you, and make informed decisions about care funding while safeguarding your future, particularly when managing legal affairs for someone with dementia.

 Will I Lose My Home When My Spouse Enters a Care Home?

-The immediate answer that many spouses need to hear is no - if you continue living in your shared home, it cannot be included in the financial assessment for your spouse's care home fees.
+The immediate answer that many spouses need to hear is no - if you continue living in your shared home, it cannot be included in the financial assessment for care.
 This protection is firmly established in UK care funding legislation and applies regardless of whether you own or rent your home.

-The law specifically protects properties where a partner or qualifying relative continues to live there.
+The law specifically protects properties where a spouse or partner or qualifying relative continues to live there.
 This includes:

 - Unmarried couples living together as married